 What are the techniques in the PICK program?

-How do we support teachers in the PICK implementation process?
+How do we support teachers during implementation?

-How will the training for teachers be organized?
+How is training for teachers organized?

 The training algorithm for each module